uqw/FaceDetectionApp/README.md

 .NET Framework 4.5 and later (Download [here](https://www.microsoft.com/de-de/download/details.aspx?id=30653)).

 Currently only the application itself is provided as a portable installation.
 You have to unpack this package somewhere to be able to run the application.
+The application is self updating and updates into this folder directly.

 *Installer is WIP.*